13dev/lw-symfony/README.md

 - Change `phpoffice/phpspreadsheet` to [openspout](https://github.com/openspout/openspout) lib.
   - **openspout** uses streams not all content is load in memory like phpspreadsheet (only one cell is loaded in memory `$iterator->current()`)
 - Use some type of cache (Redis, MEMCache) to store the servers info or make the phpspreadsheet use batches so consumes less memory;
+  - make a md5 hash of file (so we know that the info as not change, all can be cached)
 - Implement k8s;
 - Since the scope/domain of this project is small - Reduce the arch of the project;
 - Implement CI/CD pipelines (Lint, Tests, Automatic deploys);